 In short, once you reach your goal weight, you should feel comfortable adding healthy foods to your diet, such as fresh fruits, vegetables, whole grains, nuts and low-fat dairy at least twice a day, and gradually reduce your dependence on meal replacements such as pre-packaged cookies -- even Smart Cookies [source: Zelman].

 Now that you know more about Smart for Life, perhaps you've decided it's something you'll try.
 Or maybe you want to learn more about this and other diet options.
-You're in luck -- we've got lots more information on the next page.
+You're in luck -- we've got lots more information below.

 - Diets in Review.
 "Smart for Life: A low calorie cookie diet supervised by a medical doctor."
 DietsInReview.com.
 (July 14, 2011). http://www.dietsinreview.com/diets/Smart_for_Life/